MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 This container was used to train all [ChangeFormer](https://github.com/wgcban/ChangeFormer) models.

-## Processing:
-All steps are connected, so, step 1 output will be step 2 input.

-- To be able to process Step 1:
-This code will automatically download the sentinel 2 tiles for you, but to do that, you need to meet the following criterias:

-You need to set 2 environment variables to be able to run this code:
-SENTINELSAT_USERNAME
-SENTINELSAT_PASSWORD
+## Data Download and Processing

+The data processing pipeline consists of sequential steps, where the output of one step serves as the input for the subsequent step.

+To start step 1 (download the Sentinel-2 tiles), ensure you meet the following requirements:

-If you don't have an account, you need to access this [link](https://scihub.copernicus.eu/) and create yours.
-Then add your credentials to the environment variables.
+1. **Create a Sentinel-2 API Account:** If you do not have an account, visit the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) to create one.

+2. **Set Environment Variables:** After registration, configure the following environment variables with your Sentinel-2 API credentials:

+   - `SENTINELSAT_USERNAME`
+   - `SENTINELSAT_PASSWORD`

-You also need to download the conservation units and the yearly deforestation files from [here](http://terrabrasilis.dpi.inpe.br/en/download-2/).
+3. **Download Required Data:** Obtain the conservation units and yearly deforestation files from the [TerraBrasilis website](http://terrabrasilis.dpi.inpe.br/en/download-2/).

-you can run the code like this:
+With the prerequisites in place, execute the `step1_download.py` script as follows:

 ```
 python step1_download.py yearly_deforestation.shp conservation_units_amazon_biome.shp <sentinel_output_dataset_path>
 ```

+This command will automatically download the Sentinel-2 tiles, using the provided shapefiles for yearly deforestation and conservation units, and save the output to the specified dataset path.

-## Training
+## Training with ChangeFormer

-To be able to train using ChangeFormer, you need to edit the "data_config.py" file, changing the DataConfig class, to add your dataset folder.
+In order to successfully run the training, you need to modify the `data_config.py` file by updating the `DataConfig` class.
+This includes specifying the path to your dataset folder.

-There is a Jupyter Notebook file who I have used for creating the yaml file for running the training process.
-Besides that, an example of a yaml file can be found in the same folder here.
+A Jupyter Notebook file is provided to assist you in creating the YAML configuration file needed to run the training process.
+Also you can refer to the example YAML file found in the same directory.